Sherman5A/microsoft-notes/azure/architecture/services/azure-virutal-networking.md

 Multiple isolated networks can be created.

-Pirvate IP ranges are created and only exist within the network.
-These ranges can be further divided with subnets.
+Private IP ranges are created and only exist within the network.
+These ranges can be further divided with sub-nets.

-Azure offers DNS for virutal networks.
+Azure offers DNS for virtual networks.

 ## Internet Communications